tarwn/lessthandot-hugo/blogs/content/posts/2008-06-30-why-bother-with-architecture.md

   * 65 doors to blank walls
   * 13 abandoned staircases
   * 24 skylights in floors
-  * Rooms “build-around” other rooms
+  * Rooms "build-around" other rooms
   * Enough keys to fill 2 large buckets